ioncrash/wood_mackenzie_co2_emissions/README.md

 cd app
 uvicorn main:app --reload

-This should spin up your back-end server.
-You may need to pip install some dependencies first
+This should spin up your back-end server

 ## Running the front end
 Run these commands